threeport/user-docs/docs/workloads/deploy-workload-aws.md

 ### Secret Configuration

 The `Secret` field provides config for managing secret values for the sample app.

-AWS Secrets Manager is currently the only supported provider for secrets management and will be used by default by your Threeport control plane.
+> Note: AWS Secrets Manager is currently the only supported provider for secrets
+> management and will be used by default by your Threeport control plane.

 Threeport handles the integration between secrets and Kubernetes manifests in a similar manner to AWS RDS connection credentials.
 A secret is created in the